Musgrave donates €25k to Cork Penny Dinners

-Musgrave Retail Partners have given quite the Christmas present to Cork Penny Dinners.
+Musgrave Retail Partners have given quite the Christmas present to Cork Penny Dinners, writes Claire O'Sullivan.

 Just four days out from the biggest dinner of the year, the retailer contacted the Cork charity — which will serve up a full Christmas dinner to more than 200 people on Christmas Day — to tell them that they would like to donate €25,000.